graphistry/graphistry-cli/hardware-software.md

 Graphistry regularly runs on:

-* Ubuntu Xenial 16.04 LTS ***Recommended***
+* Ubuntu Xenial 16.04+ LTS ***Recommended***
-* RedHat RHEL 7.3
+* RedHat RHEL 7.4+

-Both support nvidia-docker-2:
+Both support Nvidia / Docker:

-* Docker
+* CUDA driver rated for (NVIDIA RAPIDS)[https://rapids.ai/]
-* nvidia-docker-2
+* (Nvidia Docker *native* runtime)[https://github.com/NVIDIA/nvidia-docker]  (for after Docker 19.03)
-* CUDA 10
+* (docker-compose 1.20.0+)[https://docs.docker.com/release-notes/docker-compose/] (yml file format 3.4+) with default runtime set as nvidia at time of launch

 ### User: Root vs. Not, Permissions

-Installing Docker, Nvidia drivers, and nvidia-docker currently all require root user permissions.
+Installing Docker and Nvidia dependencies currently require root user permissions.

-Graphistry can be installed and run as an unprivileged user as long as it have access to nvidia-docker.
+Graphistry can be installed and run as an unprivileged user as long as it have access to docker and the nvidia runtime.

 ### Storage

 We recommend using backed-up network attached storage for persisting visualizations and investigations.
 Data volumes are negligible in practice, e.g., < $10/mo on AWS S3.

-## Server: Hardware Capacity Planning
+## Server Hardware:  Capacity Planning

 Graphistry utilization increases with the number of concurrent visualizations and the sizes of their datasets.
 Most teams will only have a few concurrent users and a few concurrent sessions per user.
 So, one primary server, and one spillover or dev server, gets a team far.